matrix-org/matrix-spec-proposals/proposals/4027-custom-images-in-reactions.md

    should render the referenced image instead of the key text.

 2. When the annotation's key is an MXC URI, a new (optional) `shortcode` key can be added to the content of the event with a textual name for the image.
+This field must be a string and should start and end with the `:` (colon) character.

    This shortcode should be shown by clients in situations such as hovering over the annotation, as alt-text, or if the client does not support rendering images.

-   The shortcode should start and end with the `:` (colon) character.

 Example custom image reaction event content